Nicholaswogan/skbuild-f2py-examples/README.md

 - **hello-fortran-dependency**: This uses the same build approach as **hello-fortran-cmaker**, except more complicated because a dependency is also built with CMake.

+- **hello-fortran-numba-callback**: This example is similar to **hello-fortran-dependency**, but shows how you to pass functions created in python, with `numba`, to the compiled fortran.
+The fortran can then call these functions.

 ## General notes
 - In the CMakesLists.txt you MUST find python related packages in the following order.
 Otherwise there are errors.